What is lab filtration paper?

 Color determination

 Product color is an important aspect of the brewing process.
 The removal of all particulates is a crucial sample preparation step prior to color analysis.
-The most common clarification method is to pass beer and wort samples though a filtration membrane.
+The most common clarification method is to pass beer and wort samples through a filtration membrane.

 Bitterness testing